hitzhangjie/golang-debugger/doc/basics/2-dependencies.md

 If there’s a term called dynamic breakpoints, there may be a term called static breakpoints.
 Yes, both of them exist.

-Breakpoints are created by generating **0xCC one-byte machine instruction**, 0xCC causes processor to pause the running process.
+Breakpoints are created by generating **0xCC one-byte machine instruction** on X86, 0xCC causes processor to pause the running process.
 If you write assembly, `int 0x3` can be used to generate this instruction 0xCC。After understanding purpose of 0xCC, we can continue discussing the breakpoints’ types, the static breakpoints and the dynamic breakpoints.

 1. **Static breakpoints**